 Thoracocentesis was performed and 810 mL of sero-hemorrhagic pleural fluid were removed from a hemithorax on the right side and 600 mL from the left side.
 Total nucleated cell and erythrocyte counts were 2.9x109/L and 0.09x1012/L, respectively (Advia 2120 Hematology System; Siemens Healthcare Diagnostics, Deerfield, IL, USA).
 Total protein concentration was 25 g/L (Konelab 30i; Thermo Clinical Labsystems, Vantaa, Finland).
 Direct and sediment smears prepared from the fluid submitted in EDTA were air-dried and stained with Wright-Giemsa (Wescor Inc., Logan, UT) using an automated stainer (Aerospray 7150 Hematology Slide Stainer-Cytocentrifuge, Wescor Inc., Logan, UT).
 A board-certified clinical pathologist (MP) examined all the slides.
 The smears contained moderate numbers of vacuolated macrophages with occasional erythrophagocytosis, fewer small lymphocytes, and occasional neutrophils, admixed with moderate numbers of atypical cells amid a background of moderate numbers of erythrocytes.
 Atypical cells were round to vaguely polygonal, mostly individualized but also occurring in loose aggregates occasionally surrounding scant pink material.
 Nuclei were round, central to paracentral, with granular chromatin and one to multiple variably prominent nucleoli.
 These cells had moderate to abundant blue cytoplasm with distinct vacuoles and occasional peripheral blebs.
 A small proportion of these cells had a pericellular pink fringe.
 Anisocytosis and anisokaryosis were moderate with frequent binucleation and occasional multinucleation.
 Mitoses were frequent, including atypical figures (Figure 1).
 The cytologic interpretation was modified transudate with low-grade chronic inflammation and mild hemorrhagic component with proliferation of atypical cells interpreted as reactive and dysplastic mesothelial cells, although neoplasia was not completely ruled out.

-To further characterize the cells in the effusion, an aliquot of the fluid was placed in a plastic 1.5 mL eppendorf tube (Eppendorf, Hauppauge, NY, USA) centrifuged, the supernatant removed and 0.5 mL of formalin added.
+To further characterize the cells in the effusion, an aliquot of the fluid was placed in a plastic 1.5 mL eppendorf tube (Eppendorf, Hauppauge, NY, USA), centrifuged, the supernatant removed and 0.5 mL of 10% neutral buffered formalin added.
 The cell pellet was paraffin embedded and processed for immunohistochemistry (IHC) using commercially available antibodies for vimentin (monoclonal, clone V9, Dako, Glostrup, Denmark), pancytokeratin (monoclonal, clone AE1/AE3, Dako, Glostrup, Denmark), Iba1 (polyclonal, LS-B2402, LifeSpan BioSciences, Seattle, WA), CD18 (clone CA16.3C10, Peter Moore, University of California - Davis, CA), MUM1 (clone MUM1, Dako, Glostrup, Denmark), and S100 (polyclonal, Z0311, Dako, Glostrup, Denmark).
 Another pellet was re-suspended in a solution of 2.5% glutaraldehyde in 100 mM phosphate buffer at pH 7.0 and submitted for transmission electron microscopy (TEM, Phillips EM 208, FEI UK, Cambridge, UK).
 Immunohistochemistry of the pellet of the pleural effusion was examined by a board-certified pathologist (LR) and revealed that the large atypical cells were positive for vimentin and negative for pancytokeratin (Figure 2A-2C), thus consistent with mesenchymal cells.
 Immunohistochemistry for all the other markers was negative.
 On TEM, atypical cells had abundant rough endoplasmatic reticulum and a hyperplastic Golgi apparatus (Figure 2D).